cdown/chrisdown.name/oldgames.md

 ## Dynamic lighting method autodetection bug

-Splinter Cell autodetects that the 750M supports projected textures for dynamic lighting (eg. spotlights/flashlights), but this is an old Radeon-only technology, the autodetection is just naive.
+Splinter Cell autodetects that the 750M supports projected textures for dynamic lighting (e.g. spotlights/flashlights), but this is an old Radeon-only technology, the autodetection is just naive.
 This results in dynamic shadows/lights not being rendered at all.
 The fix is to explicitly tell SC to use shadow buffers instead, which is supported on Nvidia cards.
 Set this in the